n-r-s-o/Sudoku-Solver/readme.md

 # Sudoku Solver

 This project is a wip.
 The plan is to make a program that takes an input representation of a sudoku puzzle, as a list of lists of strings, and then solves the puzzle efficiently.
-My approach is to firstly invent my own algorithm to solve the problem, and then look up well-established methods online, so that I can do a side-by-side comparison and gain new insights into how I can better approach similar problems in the future.
+My approach is to firstly invent my own algorithm to solve the problem, and then to look up well-established methods online, so that I can do a side-by-side comparison and gain new insights into how I can better approach similar problems in the future.

 ## Project plan